mvanbrab/water-level/doc/water-level-receiver-software.md

 The output in the channel consists of:
 - a field (field 1) for the volume as percentage;
 - a field (field 2) for the temperature;
 - a status (either "LOW" or "OK"), representing the LOW indicator.
-This status is only written if the LOW indicator changes.

 ![thingspeak-output](thingspeak-output.jpg)